 Monday – submit take-home exam

-This Prognostic Research course includes a take home exam.
-No proctor is required for this exam and it is not compulsory.
-However, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
+This Prognostic Research course includes an exam.
+A proctor is required for this exam.
+Doing the exam is not obligatory, however, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
 You are allowed to redo the exam once.

 It might be that, due to a force majeure situation, you cannot be present during the first exam moment.
 You must then, preferably prior to the first exam option, ask the academic counsellor for permission to be absent.
 Please note that the academic counsellor can ask for some form of proof of your absence (e.g. in case of illness) to establish if you are applicable for authorized absence.
 Jaco de Fockert-Koefoed, MSc is the academic counsellor you need to turn to email@example.com